Chirag-ahir/SFC-Preparation/README.md

 What is object relationships in salesforce?<br>
 Object relationships is used to link custom object records to standard object records in a related list.

+What are workflows?<br>
+Workflow allows us to automate the business process without writing any code with the following four actions:<br>
+- Field Update<br>
+- Email Alert <br>
+- Task Creation<br>
+- Outbound Message<br>